Honorary, Service, and Professional Organizations

 LOCK Honorary Service Society

 The LOCK Honorary Society is the oldest student organization at Questrom and was founded in 1924 by Professor Charles Stratton and Lyman Phillips on the belief that those who have the privilege of scholarship must share what they have gained.
-LOCK members fulfill that responsibility by providing their peers with tutoring in all required Questrom courses and through other community service initiatives.
+LOCK members fulfill that responsibility by providing their peers with tutoring in many required Questrom courses and through other community service initiatives.
 Membership in LOCK is by invitation in the Spring Semester.
-For more information, visit http://questromworld.bu.edu/lock.

 Music Business Club